Ekitji/siem/README.md

 > Result: Local privilege escalation by planting a openssl.cnf which the applications openssl dll loads and ends with loading a custom "malicious" dll.

+### NSIS installer/uninstaller vulnerability

+NSIS is a widely used Windows installer framework.
+The issue described here is that, when an NSIS installer or uninstaller runs with elevated privileges, it may use temporary directories under C:\Windows\Temp in a way that a normal local user can interfere with.

+In practice, that means a low-privileged attacker can take control of files the installer trusts, such as temporary plugin files or uninstaller files, and turn that into code execution as SYSTEM.
+In other words, the weakness is not “the installer runs as admin,” but that the installer’s temp-file handling can let an unprivileged user hijack an elevated install or uninstall flow

 ## Prerequisites